Terror Train (Canada, 1980)

 Starring: Ben Johnson, Jamie Lee Curtis, Hart Bochner

-It was one New Years Eve in the 80s when Kenny, the shy guy on campus, was coaxed by his fellow freshmen to score one with Alana, Jamie Lee Curtis' good girl character in this plot.
+It was one New Years Eve in the 80s when Kenny, the shy guy on campus, got coaxed by his fellow freshmen to score one with Alana, Jamie Lee Curtis' good girl character in this plot.
 Convinced that he is finally gonna get lucky with the girl of his dreams, Kenny followed his friends' instruction to meet her in a chiffon covered room, unaware of their real intention; on the bed was an obscured cadaver taken out from a nearby mortuary, and Alana -hiding behind a four poster bed- unknowingly agreed to tease Kenny by inviting him to strip and make out with "her".

-When Kenny finds out exactly what he was snuggling with, it's no surprise he completely lost it, leading to one hell of a guilt trip on Alana's behalf that lasted three long years until the night of their graduation.
+When Kenny finds out exactly what he was snuggling with, it's no surprise he completely lost it, leading to one hell of a guilt trip on Alana's behalf that lasts three long years until the night of their graduation.

 On that snowy present evening, the graduating class celebrates their last band together aboard a chartered train, donning costumes and hiring a REAL magician (the one and only David Copperfield, who apparently hates this film for some odd reason...) for entertainment.
 Those who were responsible of the prank try to move on from the fact that their little stunt caused a mental breakdown, but it appears the past found a way to pay them back; unknowingly to all of them, Kenny is in the train and has a bone to pick with the pricks (and Alana) as, one by one, he murders them and dons their costume to get around unnoticed.

 When it soon narrows down to just him and Alana, deadly chases and twisted twists are not far from the expected, seeing this is released during the bygone years of the 80s slasher boom.
 And yet, you can tell Terror Train is in a league of its own.